easttennesseecc-star/Q-Top-Dog-IDE/LLM_AUTO_AUTHENTICATION_GUIDE.md

 ## Overview

-Q-IDE now has an **automatic LLM credential detection and setup system** that runs on startup.
+Top Dog now has an **automatic LLM credential detection and setup system** that runs on startup.

 ### How It Works

 ```
-Q-IDE Starts
+Top Dog Starts
     ↓
 Backend checks assigned LLMs
     ↓